 Before the start the IVF or ICSI treatment, the patient will collect some mucus from the vagina using a swab from the test pack.
 After collecting the sample, she will place the cotton swab in the tube with liquid that has been provided and give this tube to the physician.
 The tube with the sample will then be sent to the laboratory.
 In the laboratory, the bacterial DNA collected from this sample will be analyzed – quantitatively and qualitatively – and will determine the woman’s individual microbiome profile.
 The physician can check the result from the lab within 7 working days here and will discuss the results with the patient.

-The ReceptIVFity test determines the profile of the bacterial balance in the vagina and can result in a low, medium or high score.
+The ReceptIVFity test determines the profile of the bacterial balance in the vagina and can result in an unfavourable, good or very good score.

-- On average, 3 out of 6 women get a high score, in which case the chance of pregnancy is high (52.6%)*.
+- On average, 7 out of 20 women get a GOOD score, in which case the chance of pregnancy is 34.4%*.

-- On average, 2 out of 6 women get a medium score, in which case the chance of pregnancy is 23.8%*.
+- On average, 13 out of 20 women get a VERY GOOD score, in which case the chance of pregnancy is high (64.6%)*.

-* % of confirmed pregnancies by ultrasound after first embryo transfer.
-Based on results of the multicentre study performed in eight Dutch IVF clinics.
+*% of confirmed pregnancies by ultrasound after first embryo transfer following sampling

 Decision making process